 Rental insurance.
-Purchase insurance for and inventory your personal possessions.
-Please visit this website for more information on protecting your belongings: https://www2.tulane.edu/studentaffairs/offcampus/find/checklist.cfm
+Inventory and purchase insurance for your rental unit and any especially valuable personal possessions.
+Please visit this website for insurance information and other resources: https://housing.tulane.edu/off-campus-housing/resources

 Develop an emergency communication plan.
 Have an out-of-state relative or friend serve as a "family contact."
 After a disaster, it's often easier to call long distance.